pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.3.3 =
+This minor update provides a few more usability and capability improvements for the catalysis process.

 = 1.3.2 =
 This is a quick fix for a bug that causes SVG files not to be saved to a ZIP file.